Prognosis and management of alcoholic fatty liver disease and alcoholic cirrhosis

 Excessive alcohol consumption is associated with a range of hepatic manifestations, including alcoholic fatty liver disease (with or without steatohepatitis), acute alcoholic hepatitis, and cirrhosis.
 Patients with an alcohol intake of 30 or more grams per day (one standard drink contains 14 grams of alcohol (figure 1)) are at increased risk of cirrhosis, although the majority of patients will not develop cirrhosis despite heavy alcohol intake (point prevalence of 1 percent for those who drink 30 to 60 g/day and 6 percent for those who drink 120 g/day) [1,2].

 There are few specific therapies available for patients with alcoholic liver disease.
 There is, however, one extremely important intervention, abstinence, since continued alcohol ingestion is the single most important risk factor for progression of the disease .
 Abstinence is also critical for those patients with cirrhosis to decrease the risk of complications.
 In addition, patients must be abstinent in order to be listed for liver transplantation.
 Referral to an alcohol rehabilitation program is usually necessary in combination with family support and counseling.
 (See "Liver transplantation in alcoholic liver disease" and "Psychosocial treatment of alcohol use disorder" and "Pharmacotherapy for alcohol use disorder".)

 This topic will review the prognosis and general management of alcoholic fatty liver disease and alcoholic cirrhosis.
 The clinical manifestations and diagnosis of alcoholic liver disease, the management of the complications of cirrhosis, the pathogenesis of alcoholic liver disease, and the approach to patients with acute alcoholic hepatitis are discussed separately.
-(See "Clinical manifestations and diagnosis of alcoholic fatty liver disease and alcoholic cirrhosis" and "Cirrhosis in adults: Overview of complications, general management, and prognosis" and "Pathogenesis of alcoholic liver disease" and "Alcoholic hepatitis: Clinical manifestations and diagnosis" and "Alcoholic hepatitis: Natural history and management" and "Liver transplantation in alcoholic liver disease".)
+(See "Clinical manifestations and diagnosis of alcoholic fatty liver disease and alcoholic cirrhosis" and "Cirrhosis in adults: Overview of complications, general management, and prognosis" and "Pathogenesis of alcoholic liver disease" and "Alcoholic hepatitis: Clinical manifestations and diagnosis" and "Management and prognosis of alcoholic hepatitis" and "Liver transplantation in alcoholic liver disease".)